tembo-io/website/blog/2023-09-14-demystifying-postgres-extensions/index.md

 **LOAD**

- `LOAD` is the command that tells Postgres to **load** a library.
+ [LOAD](https://www.postgresql.org/docs/current/sql-load.html) is the command that tells Postgres to **load** a library.
 For example, if you installed the extension ‘auto explain’, then you will have a library file called ‘auto_explain.so’.
 It can be loaded into your session like `LOAD 'auto_explain';` meaning make the code accessible to Postgres by loading the compiled code on disk into memory.
 However this command is not typically used directly.

 **CREATE EXTENSION**

-When you run `CREATE EXTENSION`, this basically just runs the extension's SQL script.
+When you run [CREATE EXTENSION](https://www.postgresql.org/docs/current/sql-createextension.html), this basically just runs the extension's SQL script.
 The script will typically create new SQL objects such as functions, data types, operators and index support methods.

 **Fire it up**